Note: Updates to this data product are discontinued.

 Second, some of the LAFA commodities are combined into an FICRCD commodity group (for example, stone fruit in FICRCDs includes apricots, cherries, nectarines, peaches, plums, and prune juice, which are reported separately in the LAFA data).
 This process ensures that LAFA commodities can be tracked with FICRCD definitions.

-Third, daily per capita commodity consumption amounts by demographics are applied to LAFA data to disaggregate the data—commodity by commodity, according to 63 FICRCD definitions—by household income, age, gender, adult education and race/ethnicity.
-For more information about the data, methods, and results see the report, U.S. Food Commodity Consumption Broken Down by Demographics: 1994 – 2008.
+Third, daily per capita commodity consumption amounts by demographic characteristics and food source are applied to LAFA data to disaggregate the data—commodity by commodity, according to 63 FICRCD definitions—by household income, age, gender, adult education and race/ethnicity.
+For more information about the data, methods, and results see the reports:

-Using data from six national food intake surveys conducted between 1994 and 2008, ERS researchers disaggregate 63 LAFA commodities by selected demographic characteristics.
-The main findings for four product groups are chosen for their relevance to the Government’s current priority recommendations for improving Americans’ diet and health and for the significant consumption trends they reveal.
+The main findings for four product groups by demographic characteristics are highlighted due to their relevance to the Government’s current priority recommendations for improving Americans’ diet and health and for the significant consumption trends they reveal.

 Annual, per capita fruit consumption fell in 2005-08, mainly because of the declining consumption of oranges.
 From 1994 to 2008, children and adults began consuming less orange juice than in previous years.
 Between 1994-98 and 2007-08, children’s orange juice consumption dropped from 42.4 to 31.9 pounds, fresh weight equivalent, per person per year.
 Over the same period, adults’ orange juice consumption dropped from 36.6 to 30.5 pounds.